wooheaven/wooheaven.github.io/content/post/16_202409232229/index.md

 3 c
 ```

-## Join lines in visual mode in Vim.
+## Join lines in normal mode in Vim.
 ```
 1 a
 2 b # type : (Shift) J